lens-protocol/lens-sdk/README.md

 to switch to the correct Node.js version.

-We recommend to have [corepack](https://www.totaltypescript.com/how-to-use-corepack) enabled to automatically have the correct version of `pnpm`.
+We recommend enabling [corepack](https://www.totaltypescript.com/how-to-use-corepack) to automatically use the correct version of `pnpm` when entering the project folder.

 ### Initial Setup <!-- omit in toc -->